SkylineCommunications/dataminer-docs/connector-help/connector_help/Atlassian_Jira.md

 ### Configuration of authentication

-This driver uses **HTTPS** and needs credentials to create and update tickets.
+This connector uses **HTTPS** and needs credentials to create and update tickets.
 These credentials can be set on the **Advanced** page, which can be accessed via a page button on the **Configuration** page.
 You can either configure **Username** and **Password**, or configure the **Authorization Key**.

 ## Usage